 Grapeseed Oil for Lips

 Use it on your lips as a lip treatment or a lip mask.
 Grapeseed oil is so wonderful in moisturizing and penetrating your skin that it is excellent to moisturize your lips.
-So if you have dry, crackly lips, you can take a little drop of grapeseed oil and massage it into your lips- Leave it on like a lip mask or lip treatment, and next day morning, you’re going to wake up with gorgeous soft, plumper-pinker natural beautiful lips.
+So if you have dry, crackly lips, you can take a little drop of grapeseed oil and massage it into your lips- Leave it on like a lip mask or lip treatment, and the next day morning, you’re going to wake up with gorgeous soft, plumper-pinker natural beautiful lips.
 And this is especially good if you’re going to apply liquid lipstick on a particular day.
-Apply a little bit of grapeseed oil, massage it into your lips and leave it on for at least 20-30 minutes.
+Apply a little bit of grapeseed oil, massage it into your lips, and leave it on for at least 20-30 minutes.
 All of the grapeseed oil has time to absorb and sink into your lips.
-Then, lightly dab off the excess moisture, and then apply liquid lipstick.
-It’s not gonna crack on you.
-It’s not gonna dry out your lips.
+Then, lightly dab off the excess moisture and then apply liquid lipstick.
+It’s not going to crack on you.
+It’s not going to dry out your lips.
 Use your grapeseed oil with a foundation to give you an absolutely glowy natural-looking foundation application.
 It will look really glowy, and it will look healthy.
-It’s gonna work like magic.
+It’s going to work like magic.
 Even if you have cream products or cream contour products dried out, you can drop grapeseed oil into that work.
 You brush into that dried-out cream product, and then that product will magically start working beautifully again.
 Maybe even better.

 Grapeseed Oil for Hair